spiral/docs/docs/en/component/data-grid.md

     new Filter\Lt('option_id', 4)
 );

-// the price should be equal to 5 or the quantity be greater than 5 or the option_id less than 4
+// the price should be equal to 5 or the quantity should be greater than 5 or the option_id less than 4
 $any = $any->withValue(5);
 ```